Spiritual Meaning of Meeting Your Soulmate in a Dream: Unveiled

 What does dreaming of a soulmate before meeting them mean?

 Many people report dreaming of someone who later appears in their waking life.
 The more probable explanation: the dream-figure represented a specific set of qualities, and when you met a real person with those qualities, your brain flagged the match.
-It feels like prophecy; it's actually pattern recognition working backward from the real encounter.
+It feels like prophecy.
+It's actually pattern recognition working backward from the real encounter.

 Does God show you your soulmate in your dreams?